3liasP/dotfiles/README.md

 ## About

-This repository contains a collection of configuration files and scripts that reflect my personal workflow and customization preferences, inlcuding some thememing.
+This repository contains a collection of configuration files and scripts that reflect my personal workflow and customization preferences, including some theming.

 ## Features